cschappert/advent-of-code2018/README.md

 # Advent of Code 2018 Haskell Starter Kit with Solutions

-This repository is a fork of the Advent of Code 2018 Haskell Starter Kit created by @cdepillabout intended for use in coding competitions.
-The solutions contained in the `app` directory are written by @cschappert.
+This repository is a fork of the Advent of Code 2018 Haskell Starter Kit created by [Dennis Gosnell](https://github.com/cdepillabout) intended for use in coding competitions.
+The solutions contained in the `app` directory are written by [Chris Schappert](https://github.com/cschappert).

 The kit provides a few niceties for attempting the Advent of Code 2018 problems in Haskell: